 Once you’ve found the creative you’re after, you can download it straight to your desktop.
 Pick which file formats and size you’d like the asset in.
 It’s on this screen you’ll see your custom download sizes listed as options, too.
 This is great for those specs you use regularly and are unique to your company - like your homepage banner image.

 If you’re an agency graphic designer, Dash can help you speed up your asset creation process too.
-You can connect your Dash account to Adobe Creative Suite, Figma and Sketch.
+You can connect your Dash account to Adobe Creative Suite.
 When you’re working in your application, you can drop assets from your Dash directly into your designs - and then reupload everything back to Dash when you’re done.
 No more interrupting the creative process by switching in and out of applications and browser tabs.

 Want to see how Dash can help your agency?
 Take out a free trial in seconds and see what you think. 👇